 Napoli doesn't just love good players, they worship those who are committed and dedicated to the team.
 From Maradona to more recent icons, this city has turned its love of football into a religion.

-McTominay settled in quickly: kissing the Napoli badge after a goal, interacting with fans, and picking up all sorts of hilarious nicknames – from McFratm (McBro), McTerminator, MacGyver to “Apribottiglie” (bottle opener).
+McTominay settled in quickly: kissing the Napoli logo after a goal, interacting with fans, receiving all sorts of hilarious nicknames - from McFratm (McBro), McTerminator, MacGyver to “Apribottiglie” (bottle opener).

 His image has been painted on a wall in the city centre, and appeared on a Scottish flag in an Edinburgh restaurant with the words: “Napoli.
 McTominay.
 Pizza.
 In that order.”
 Some fans have even had him tattooed on their bodies.

 Ciro Sartore, owner of San Ciro's restaurant, explained: "Neapolitans love their players for their city.
-The fact that he kissed the Napoli logo shows how important that is.
-And of course, scoring goals helps a lot."
+The fact that he kissed the Napoli logo shows how important that sentiment is.
+And of course, scoring goals helps a lot too."

-According to journalist Vincenzo Credendino, McTominay “is the symbol of the Napoli attitude: intensity, sacrifice and determination in every game”.
+According to journalist Vincenzo Credendino, McTominay “is the symbol of Napoli's attitude: intensity, sacrifice and determination in every game”.

-If this story were a movie, the sequel would certainly still be written – at 28, McTominay is just entering the prime of his career.
-And Naples, with its fierce love, will be the stage for the “water carrier” of yesteryear to continue to transform into Europe’s top goalscorer.
+If this story were a movie, the sequel would certainly still be written - because at 28, McTominay has just entered the most mature stage of his career.
+And Naples, with its fierce love, will be the stage for the "water carrier" of the year to continue to transform into Europe's top scorer.

 Source: https://znews.vn/cu-but-pha-ngoan-muc-cua-mctominay-post1575182.html